blurrycontour/zuul-gerrit/doc/source/admin/connections.rst

 ===========

 zuul coordinates talking to multiple different systems via the concept of connections.
-A connection is listed in the :ref:`zuulconf` file and is then referred to from the :ref:`layoutyaml`.
+A connection is listed in the xref:`zuulconf` file and is then referred to from the xref:`layoutyaml`.
 This makes it possible to receive events from gerrit via one connection and post results from another connection that may report back as a different user.